Q: I've forgotten my password, what can I do?

-A: ProtectedText.com uses AES algorithm for encrypting/decrypting the content, together with 'salts' and other known good practices to achieve exceptional security; and SHA512 algorithm for hashing.
+A: ProtectedText.com uses standard AES algorithm for encrypting/decrypting the content, together with 'salts' and other known good practices to achieve exceptional security; and SHA512 algorithm for hashing.
 On top of that, all data is only provided through SSL.

 We haven't opened the server code, for now.
 We'd like to provide perfect security to everyone, not just tech users.
 So we've created this approach where server side is irrelevant - that's the beauty of this service.

 Nobody should be forced to trust anyone in order to be secure; that's why all security is provided from the client side (which users can verify).
-Even if you knew the server code, you couldn't confirm whether that unmodified code was running or if it was replaced by something else.
+Even if you knew the server code, you couldn't confirm whether that code was running on server, or if it was replaced by something else.
 In other words: whenever a server's code is responsible for providing security, you have to trust whoever runs it.

-A: Sites are never deleted.
-We'll keep them forever, unless you delete them yourself.
+A: Sites aren't deleted automatically.
+We'll keep them until you delete them yourself.

 A: The current maximum length is a bit more then 750 000 chars per page.

-A: We don't keep (and can't know) anything about you.
-All we have are encrypted versions of notes that users store on our servers, so once you delete your notes, that's it; there is nothing more to destroy.
+A: All that we have are encrypted versions of notes that you store on our servers, so once you delete your notes, that's it; there is nothing more to destroy.